 The animations that compliment the book on the website deepen and extend comprehension.

-Although designed for 8 year olds, Inventions has an extraordinary history and following.
+Although designed for 8 years old, Inventions has an extraordinary history and following.

 It has been used at MIT to mentor high school students in physics.